terrabrasilis/terrabrasilis-dashboard-data-model/APPEND_NEW_DATA.md

 ## Instruction to add new data into database that has data

+ATTENTION:

-ATENTION: Make one backup of the database before continue.
+ > Make one backup of the database before continue.
+ > If the database has data that you want to process again, you need remove old data from database using SQL manually.
+(Look the clean-existing-data.sql to get an example.)

 1 - Put your new shapefiles into raw-data-processing/dir/ directory following the existing structure;